Tewr/BlazorFileReader/README.md

 The ```master``` branch uses the ```v3.0.0-preview9-014004``` sdk.

-Blazor is an ~~experimental~~ preview project, not ready for production use.
+Blazor is a ~~experimental~~ preview project, but ~~not~~ [ready for production use](https://devblogs.microsoft.com/dotnet/announcing-net-core-3-0-preview-9/#user-content-go-live).
 Just as Blazor API frequently has breaking changes, so does the API of this library.

 ### Version notes